-*Dates for the current year’s CAPstone session can be found on the ‘Upcoming Seminars and Joint Courses‘ page.
+*Dates for the current year’s CAPstone session can be found on the ‘Upcoming Seminars and CAPSTONE‘ page.

 The final component of the program, the only element that is not offered locally, is the 10-day CAPstone session split between New Ulm, Minnesota, and Milwaukee and Mequon, Wisconsin.
 Students may participate in the CAPstone session after completing the other program requirements.
 Those who, for legitimate reasons, are unable to attend should contact the director to see whether alternate arrangements can be made.